 Though they look complicated, these tender cookies are easy to make if you use a ruler.
 To ensure an even design, measure the strips of dough carefully.
-The dough can be made a day or two in advance and refrigerated, or frozen for several weeks.

 - 1 cup (2 sticks) unsalted butter, softened